neopragma/ide-katas/ij-osx-extract-method.md

 The _extract method_ refactoring takes a block of inline code and re-casts it as a method in the same class, replacing the inline code with a method call.
 Even if there is no duplication, it can be useful to extract chunks of code out of a long method to make the code more readable and easier to isolate.

-_Extract method_ is often used to reduce duplication by consolidating identical or very simmilar inline code snippets into a single method.
+_Extract method_ is often used to reduce duplication by consolidating identical or very similar inline code snippets into a single method.
 It is also a building block for multi-steps refactorings such as _decompose conditional_ and _compose method_.

 ### Key sequences to practice